FederatedAI/FATE/federatedml/linear_model/linear_regression/README.md

 # Federated Linear Regression

 Linear Regression(LinR) is widely used simple statistic model for predicting continuous numbers.
 FATE provides Heterogeneous LinR HeteroLinR).
 The current version of HeteroLinR also provides multi-Host support.
-You can specify multiple hosts in the job configuration file like examples [here](https://github.com/WeBankFinTech/FATE/tree/master/examples/federatedml-1.0-examples/hetero_linear_regression).
+You can specify multiple hosts in the job configuration file like the provided [examples](https://github.com/WeBankFinTech/FATE/tree/master/examples/federatedml-1.0-examples/hetero_linear_regression).

 Here we simplify participants of the federation process into three parties.
 Party A represents Guest, party B represents Host.
 Party C, which is also known as “Arbiter,” is a third party that works as coordinator.
 Party C is responsible for generating private and public keys.